mrinalsardar/tulona/README.rst

   * Column[s] to compare is[are] specified in `tulona-project.yml` file as part of datasource configs, with `compare_column` property.
 Sample command:

     ``tulona compare-column --datasources employee_postgres,employee_mysql``

+  * Compare multiples columns as composite key (combination of column values will be compared) with additional `--composite` flag:

+    ``tulona compare-column --composite --datasources employee_postgres,employee_mysql``

 * **compare**: To prepare a comparison report for evrything together.
 To executed this command just swap the command from any of the above commands with `compare`.
 It will prepare comparison of everything and write them into different sheets of a single excel file.
 Sample command: